apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - When you are using taint and tolerations, you can't force a deployment to be deployed on certain node, It is probable to be deployed on a node with toleration but it is not guaranteed that it will 100% be deployed on that and not other free-tainted nodes

-## Session 7 (8 on classes) - Node Selector, Node Affinity, Resource limit
+## Session 7 (8 on classes) - Node Selector, Node Affinity, Resource limit, Daemon Set
 ### Node Selector
 - Its opposit of taints, You can decide where your pod must go to
 - a use case: